 Since school ended, I’ve been traveling a lot.
 I’ve been to New York twice and will be going again in roughly 2 weeks for my mom’s birthday.
 I also got to travel to San Francisco as well with my friend, Maggie.
 It was a pretty fun experience.

 Besides traveling, I got a raise at work.
-At first, I was a bit scared in asking for one.
+At first, I was a bit scared of asking for one.
 It took me roughly 3 weeks to ask my supervisor for a raise, and it took me so long was because I was scared of rejection.
 I felt like I was not worth the rate I was asking for.
 However, over the past couple of weeks, I learned that those who get what they want are the ones that ask for it.
 No one is going to hand you a raise.
 You have to put the idea in front of your supervisor.

 While preparing to ask for my raise, I asked a couple of my friends for their advice and they told me to read the book “Never Split the Difference” by Christopher Voss.
-This book definitely opened my eyes about negotiating and I’ve never been so excited when talking to brands or companies regarding partnerships.
+This book definitely opened my eyes to negotiating and I’ve never been so excited when talking to brands or companies regarding partnerships.

 Why You Should Love “No”